UK-India trade talks

 The Indian market for Scotch Whisky

-India is Scotch Whisky’s largest export market by volume, with the equivalent of more than 192 million bottles exported there in 2024.
+India is Scotch Whisky’s largest export market by volume, with the equivalent of more than 220 million bottles exported there in 2025.
 The volume of Scotch Whisky exports to India have grown by more than 200% in the past decade alone, and whisky is hugely popular in India.
 In fact, India is the largest whisky market in the world.
 But while many Indian consumers are keen to add a bottle of Scotch to their shelves, bars and collections, Scotch Whisky has just a 3% share of the Indian whisky market.
-There is huge potential for that to grow with the free trade agreement announced in Spring 2025.
+There is huge potential for that to grow with the free trade agreement, which enters into force in summer 2026.

 “This agreement shows that the UK government is making significant progress towards achieving its growth mission, and the negotiating teams on both sides deserve huge credit for their dedication.
 The Scotch Whisky industry looks forward to working with the UK and Indian governments in the months ahead to implement the deal which would be a big boost to two major global economies during turbulent times.”